-1 (6) In authorizing a conditional use, special conditions may be attached to the permit 2 by the City or Ecology to prevent undesirable effects of the proposed use and/or 3 to ensure consistency of the project with the SMA and this SMP.
-4 Nothing shall interfere with the City's ability to require compliance with all other (7) 5 applicable plans and laws.
-6 29.01.760 Shoreline Variance Permits 7 The purpose of a variance is to grant relief to specific bulk, dimensional, or (1) 8 performance requirements set forth in this SMP where there are extraordinary or 9 unique circumstances relating to the property such that the strict implementation 10 of this SMP would impose unnecessary hardships on the applicant or thwart the 11 policies set forth in RCW 90.58.020.
-Variances from the use regulations of the 12 SMP are prohibited.
-Applications for Shoreline Variance Permits shall be processed pursuant to PMC 25.84.020 and PMC 29.01.760 (2).
-13 Review Criteria: 14 (2) 15 Shoreline Variance Permits should be granted in circumstances where (a) denial of the permit would result in a thwarting of the policy enumerated 16 in RCW 90.58.020.
-In all instances, the applicant must demonstrate that 17 18 extraordinary circumstances shall be shown and the public interest shall 19 suffer no substantial detrimental effect.
-20 (b) Shoreline Variance Permits for development and/or uses that will be 21 located landward of the OHWM, as defined in RCW 90.58.030(2)(b), 22 and/or landward of any wetland, as defined in RCW 90.58.030(2)(h), may 23 be authorized provided the applicant can demonstrate all of the following: 24 (i) That the strict application of the bulk, dimensional, or performance standards set forth in the SMP precludes, or significantly interferes 25 with, reasonable use of the property; 26 27 (ii) That the hardship described in criterion PMC 29.01.760 (2)(b)(i) of 28 this subsection is specifically related to the property and is the 29 result of unique conditions, such as irregular lot shape, size, or natural features, and the application of the SMP, and not, for 30 example, from deed restrictions or the applicant's own actions; 31 32 (iii) That the design of the project is compatible with other authorized 33 uses within the area and with uses planned for the area under the Comprehensive Plan and SMP and will not cause adverse impacts 34 on the shoreline environment: 35 36 That the variance will not constitute a grant of special privilege not (iv) enjoyed by the other properties in the area; 37
+- (6) In authorizing a conditional use, special conditions may be attached to the permit by the City or Ecology to prevent undesirable effects of the proposed use and/or to ensure consistency of the project with the SMA and this SMP. - (7) Nothing shall interfere with the City's ability to require compliance with all other applicable plans and laws.

+29.01.760 Shoreline Variance Permits

+- (1) The purpose of a variance is to grant relief to specific bulk, dimensional, or performance requirements set forth in this SMP where there are extraordinary or unique circumstances relating to the property such that the strict implementation of this SMP would impose unnecessary hardships on the applicant or thwart the policies set forth in RCW 90.58.020.
+Variances from the use regulations of the SMP are prohibited.
+Applications for Shoreline Variance Permits shall be processed pursuant to PMC 25.84.020 and PMC 29.01.760 (2). - (2) Review Criteria: - (a) Shoreline Variance Permits should be granted in circumstances where denial of the permit would result in a thwarting of the policy enumerated in RCW 90.58.020.
+In all instances, the applicant must demonstrate that extraordinary circumstances shall be shown and the public interest shall suffer no substantial detrimental effect. - (b) Shoreline Variance Permits for development and/or uses that will be located landward of the OHWM, as defined in RCW 90.58.030(2)(b), and/or landward of any wetland, as defined in RCW 90.58.030(2)(h), may be authorized provided the applicant can demonstrate all of the following: - That the strict application of the bulk, dimensional, or performance standards set forth in the SMP precludes, or significantly interferes with, reasonable use of the property; - (ii) That the hardship described in criterion PMC 29.01.760 (2)(b)(i) of this subsection is specifically related to the property and is the result of unique conditions, such as irregular lot shape, size, or natural features, and the application of the SMP, and not, for example, from deed restrictions or the applicant's own actions; - (iii) That the design of the project is compatible with other authorized uses within the area and with uses planned for the area under the Comprehensive Plan and SMP and will not cause adverse impacts on the shoreline environment; - (iv) That the variance will not constitute a grant of special privilege not enjoyed by the other properties in the area;